Embracing Off-the-Grid Samples: Numerical Experiments

 These experiments demonstrate the negative effect of larger DFT-incoherence parameters in signal reconstruction.
 Indeed, in Figure \ref{fig:FvsD} we see that the complex exponential model with $\gamma =1$ allows for accurate reconstruction from larger step sizes.
-This is to be expected from Section \ref{MainResult}, where the results imply that the Daubechies 2 wavelet will require more samples with diminished probability of successful reconstruction according to its parameter $\gamma \approx 40.78$.
+This is to be expected from Section \ref{MainResult}, where the results imply that the Daubechies 2 wavelet will require more samples for successful reconstruction according to its parameter $\gamma \approx$ 36.62.